judka-uriel/uriel-book/uriel_en.md

    and in the best of cases it will be limited to deportation alone.
 2. After the grandchildren, they will take up Jews by father.
 3. Then will come the turn of Jews by mother.
-4. Next will arrive the time for Jews of non-Orthodox denominations:
+4. Next will arrive the time for non-Orthodox Jews:
-   Reformists, Traditionalists, Women of the Wall.
+   Reformists, Conservatives, Women of the Wall.
-5. In time they will set upon secular Jews and adherents of liberal values, whom authoritarians and nationalists count among the left, despite the fact that most of them are right-wing.
+5. In time they will set upon traditionalists and secular Jews, adherents of liberal values, whom authoritarians and nationalists count among the left, despite the fact that most of them are right-wing.

 And such a witch hunt as when the head of the Sanhedrin Shimon ben Shetach executed 80 women,